alana206/alana206/README.md

 ⸻

 🚀 Current Mission
-	•	Finishing and launching my Reentry Resource App for Washington State
+	•	Finishing and launching the Reentry Resource App for Washington State
 	•	Growing from dev student to impact-driven engineer
 	•	Pushing commits that matter, not filler code